Cumberland Maryland’s Oldest and Largest Affordable Housing

 The Housing Authority is governed by a Board of Commissioners consisting of five Commissioners.
 These Commissioners are appointed upon recommendation by the Housing Authority Board by the Cumberland City Council.
 Commissioners shall be residents of Cumberland, or be employed within the City of Cumberland and are residents of the Corporation’s service area.
 Diversity of Directors.
 No more than four (4) Directors will consist of representatives of various areas of the public sector.
 This may include, but shall not be limited to, representatives of labor, finance, business, insurance, real estate, and community service organizations whom have positions and duties consistent with the operations of the corporation.
 One Commissioner is a resident of an affordable housing development owned by the Housing Authority of the City of Cumberland.
 Commissioners are appointed for five year staggered terms that are renewable.

-The Housing Authority is a full-service agency with all property management, financial and maintenance operations conducted within the central office located at 635 East First Street in Cumberland.
+The Housing Authority is a full-service agency with all property management, financial and maintenance operations conducted within the main office located at 635 East First Street in Cumberland.
 The President and Chief Executive Officer of the Cumberland Housing Group is responsible for the operations of the Housing Authority and is assisted by the Vice President and Chief Financial Officer.

 HUD Public Housing Assessment System

 The Housing Authority is evaluated annually by the HUD Real Estate Assessment Center (REAC) utilizing the Public Housing Assessment System (PHAS) which is performed through a third party physical inspection and HUD online evaluations which measures four areas: